Skip to content

 Filter

-Isolates detail by subtracting a blurred copy of the image from the original, producing a mid-gray result where the source is locally flat with bright and dark deviations at edges and texture.
-Useful for sharpening, frequency separation, and flattening uneven lighting on photographed textures.
+Isolates detail by subtracting a blurred copy from the original.
+The result is mid-gray where the source is locally flat, with bright and dark deviations at edges and texture.

-Two modes: Per-channel (default) processes R, G, B independently, and Luminance runs the high-pass on luminance only and broadcasts to all channels, which avoids color fringing when delighting textures.
-Radius range goes up to 500 px so large-radius texture flattening stays interactive.
+Two modes are available.
+Per-channel processes R, G, B independently and is the default.
+Luminance runs the high-pass on luminance only and broadcasts to all channels, which avoids the colored fringes that per-channel mode can produce on saturated edges.
+The radius slider goes up to 500 px so large-radius texture flattening stays interactive.

-An optional mask input limits the effect to specific regions of the image.
+An optional mask input limits the effect to specific regions of the image, blending the result with the original wherever the mask is dark.

 Filter